clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 - **brightness** (*Optional*, percentage): The brightness of the LED color, where `0%` corresponds to black, and `100%` corresponds to the full brightness of the color specified above.
 - **color** (*Optional*, [color](#lvgl-color)): Color for the background, border, and shadow of the widget.
-- Style options from [lvgl-styling](#lvgl-styling), using all the typical background style properties.
+- Style options from [Style properties](#lvgl-styling), using all the typical background style properties.

 **Actions:**